Stock market today: Wall Street rises ahead of what's hoped to be the last Fed rate hike in a while

 NEW YORK (AP) — Wall Street is ticking higher Monday to start a week full of updates on where interest rates and profits for some of the stock market’s most influential companies are heading.

-Becton Dickinson jumped 7.5% for the largest gain in the S&P 500 after it said it will return to full commercial operations for its updated Alaris infusion system after earlier recalls.
+Becton Dickinson jumped 6.2% for the largest gain in the S&P 500 after it said its updated Alaris infusion system will return to full commercial operations following earlier recalls.
 It received a clearance from the U.S. Food and Drug Administration for the system, which delivers medications and other products to patients.

-Domino’s Pizza was 0.1% higher after swinging between gains and losses on a mixed earnings report for the spring.
-Its profit for the latest quarter topped expectations, but its revenue fell short after customers ordered less than a year earlier.
+Chevron rallied 2.6% after it gave an early look at its results for the spring, reporting a stronger profit than analysts expected.

-The pizza chain is at the head of the line this week as roughly 30% of the companies in the S&P 500 tell investors how they did from April through June.
+Roughly 30% of companies in the S&P 500 are scheduled to tell investors this week how they did from April through June.
 Key among them are three Big Tech behemoths that have grown so large that their stock movements often dictate where the S&P 500 goes.

 Alphabet, Meta Platforms and Microsoft will all report their results this week, and they’re three of the seven stocks that accounted for the majority of the S&P 500’s gain in the first half of the year.
 Each of the three has soared at least 35% for this year so far, and they’ll need to deliver strong numbers to justify their big rallies.

-The market’s top stocks have become so big and their movements so influential over the market that Nasdaq rebalanced its Nasdaq 100 index before trading began, to lessen the impact some stocks have on the overall index.
+The market’s top stocks have become so big and their movements so influential over the market that Nasdaq rebalanced its Nasdaq 100 index before trading began Monday, to lessen the impact some stocks have on the overall index.

 Perhaps even more important than how profits at the Big Tech titans go is what the Federal Reserve will say Wednesday at its latest meeting on interest rates.